elixir-circuits/circuits_uart/README.md

 On Macs, run `gcc --version` or `make --version`.
 If they're not installed, you will be given instructions.

-On Windows, you will need MinGW.
+On Windows, if you're obtaining `nerves_uart` from `hex.pm`, you'll get a precompiled version of the C code.
+This will be used if the proper build tools aren't detected.
+If you're running from `git` or would like to compile the port binary yourself, you will need MinGW.
 Assuming that you installed Erlang and Elixir via [Chocolatey](https://chocolatey.org/), install MinGW by running the following in an administrative command prompt: